-They are available from a variety of lenders, including banks, credit unions and peer-to-peer lenders.
-Banks and credit unions prefer to offer secured loans, which look and act a lot like home equity loans because collateral is involved.
+Debt consolidation loans are available from a variety of lenders, including banks, credit unions and peer-to-peer lenders.
+Banks and credit unions usually offer secured loans, which are a lot like home equity loans because collateral is involved.

 Home Equity Loans and Credit Lines